 He had stuffed the money in his pants pocket, “I left your tools out, gotta go put them away…” the look on her face had hardened into something he’d never seen before on a woman.
 He had met her glare, managed to work up a smile, and squinted at the darkened entry to her bedroom and back, “I’ll be quick… for some of that dessert.”
 The smile had come back, and she showed the edges of her teeth behind the curl of lips.
 “I’ll get it ready,” she had walked to the bedroom as he headed outside.

-When he was near to the fence line, he had shifted from a walk to a sprint.
+When he was near the fence line, he had shifted from a walk to a sprint.
 On the dirt road, he had slowed for the long run to town.
 He had spent the night hiding in a patch of woods just outside it, walked in at daylight, and waited.
 The morning bus for Santa Fe was late.
-He had heard from the newsboy working the corner with a stack of papers at his feet, ink so fresh the kid’s hands were smeared with it, that a body had been found the day before just off the road near to town.
+He had heard from the newsboy—working the corner, a stack of papers at his feet with ink so fresh the kid’s hands were smeared with it—that a body had been found the day before just off the road near to town.
 And now a cop was checking people at the depot.
-Maybe I should tell the police what happened, he thought, maybe Johnny did run from her but was hurt bad and didn’t make it.
+Maybe I should tell the police what happened, he thought.
+Maybe Johnny did run from her but was hurt bad and didn’t make it.
 But that arrest warrant for him in Los Angeles was waiting to land like a ton of brick.
 They’d send him away for a long time on that one.
 Where was that bus?

 * * *